 If you’ve been asking yourself "Is running good for weight loss?" you’re not alone.
-Running is a fantastic and accessible way to get fit; it's easy to get into and doesn't necessarily require major financial investments.
-What's more, those of us heading out for a run has only increased in popularity during the pandemic, according to a recent World Athletics study.
+Whether you're pounding the pavement or racking up the miles on one of the best treadmills (opens in new tab), running is a fantastic and accessible way to get fit; it's easy to get into and doesn't necessarily require major financial investments .
+What's more, heading out for a run has only increased in popularity during the pandemic, according to a recent World Athletics study (opens in new tab).

 Exercise of all kinds can be good for weight loss, and aerobic exercises - like running - have been found to assist in weight management by raising your heart and breathing rate while boosting circulation.
+Using one of the best running watches (opens in new tab) is a great way to keep track of this, showing how running at different intensities can impact your cardiovascular system.
 Getting our bodies moving and using more energy than we consume in calories each day is a great start in terms of a weight loss journey.
 Exercise can help you achieve a caloric deficit through your fitness and diet choices.

 A 2014 study from the journal Progress in Cardiovascular Disease (opens in new tab) examining the role of exercise and physical activity on weight loss found that "Overall, aerobic ET programs consistent with public health recommendations may promote up to modest weight loss (~2 kg), however the weight loss on an individual level is highly heterogeneous...Patients wishing to lose weight should participate in physical activity and caloric restriction to improve the chances of weight loss."